-A new iOS 9 email error has surfaced and is causing problems for many iPhone, iPad and iPod Touch owners.
-It appears to effect users who connect to their email using POP3, although some IMAP customers are also claiming they have issues.
+A new iOS 9 email error has surfaced and is causing problems for many iPhone, iPad, and iPod Touch owners.
+It appears to affect users who connect to their email using POP3, although some IMAP customers are also claiming they have issues.

 The problem is that you may get an error that says “Message not yet downloaded from server” whenever you attempt to open an email message with an attachment.
 The problem appears to be causing issues with both new and old emails.

-Some people say even claim they get this issue regardless if the message had an attachment – it effects all their mail.
+Some people say even claim they get this issue regardless if the message had an attachment – it affects all their mail.

 This problem appeared after iOS 9 was released.
 The recent updates to iOS 12.1 seem to have failed to resolve the issue.
 Apple has not officially acknowledged the bug or said if a fix is planned.

 So what can you do about this issue while you wait for Apple or fix it?